 The Constitution of the Australia Defence Association governs its structure and operations as a not-for-profit public company limited by guarantee established to act as an independent, community-based, non-partisan, national public-interest guardian organisation.

-This background on the governance role, composition and electoral system applying to the board of directors of the Australia Defence Association outlines the institutional safeguards involved.
+This background outlines the stringent institutional safeguards covering the governance role, composition and electoral system applying to the ADA Board of Directors.
 In particular, these time-tested measures help preserve the ADA's independence and non-partisan essence, and it's institutional integrity, transparency and accountability, as a national public-interest watchdog organisation.